madewokherd/xalia/README.md

 ## Windows

-Windows is supported using Win32 and MSAA.
+Windows is supported using Win32, MSAA, and UI Automation.
 Sometimes it is slow to respond to UI updates.
+The current Windows backend is an early WIP.

 # Setup